A Dictionary of Graphcore Terminology

 - Remote buffer

-- Replica batch
+- Replica batch size

 The number of samples that contribute to a weight update from a single replica.
 The replica batch size equals the micro batch size multiplied by the number of gradient accumulation iterations.

 - Replicated graph